mmvvff/aamne_decompr/README.md

-# OECD AMNE Value-Added Decomposition
+# OECD Analytical AMNE Value-Added Decomposition

 This repository implements the value-added trade accounting framework of Wang et al. (2013) using data from the OECD's Analytical AMNE database.
 The decomposition is performed using the `decompr` R package.